zammad/zammad-org/src/sr/tutorials/webserver-config.md

 This guide is only relevant for package installations.
-During the installation, Zammad tries to automatically install a configuration file to your nginx.
+During the installation, Zammad tries to automatically install a configuration file to your Nginx.
 You can find example configuration files for your webserver in the `contrib/` directory of your Zammad installation.

 In case this out-of-the-box approach doesn't work for you, you can find some